Xilinx/XRT/src/runtime_src/doc/toc/xrt_native_apis.rst

 Reset Functions
 ~~~~~~~~~~~~~~~

-There are two reset functions are used:

-- The member function ``xrt::aie::device::reset_array()`` is used to reset the whole AIE array.
-- The member function ``xrt::graph::reset()`` is used to reset a specified graph by disabling tiles and enabling tile reset.
+The member function ``xrt::graph::reset()`` is used to reset a specified graph by disabling tiles and enabling tile reset.

 .. code:: c
       :number-lines: 45

            auto device = xrt::aie::device(0);

+           // load XCLBIN
            ...
-           // AIE Array Reset
-           device.reset_array();

            auto graph = xrt::graph(device, xclbin_uuid, "graph_name");
            // Graph Reset
            graph.reset();

+The member function ``xrt::aie::device::reset_array()`` is used to reset the whole AIE array.
+But after this AIE reset functionality is called, the PDI get lost, so a special AIE only XCLBIN has be loaded (This flow is for advanced user only).